leptoquark1/sw-blurhash/README.md

 However, this does not illustrate the enormous clout that this particular feature brings to bear!

-[comment]: <> (**That dense, squiggly blob will provide your customers your Theme in all its splendour and glory to its full magnitude, right from the very first response of Shopware!**)
+[comment]: <> (**This dense, squiggly blob will provide your customers Theme in all its splendour and glory, right from the very first response of Shopware!**)

 ## Claim for Shopware 6

-The target of `EcBlurhash` is, to integrate the Blurhash functionality and manage its context in the Shopware 6 ecosystem.
+The target of `EcBlurhash` is, to integrate the original Blurhash functionality and manage its context in the Shopware 6 ecosystem.

 **Optimized Performance & Resources**
 <br> Generate as efficiently as possible using PHP and Shopware peer dependencies